-At Altmore we believe that all pupils can achieve in and through Art and Design.
-We plan Art lessons that will inspire children to think innovatively and develop creative understanding.
+At Altmore we believe that all pupils can achieve in Art and Design.
+Art lessons are planned to inspire children to think innovatively and develop creative understanding.
 Our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
-Children learn the skills of drawing, painting, printing, collage, textiles, 3D work and digital art and are given the opportunity to explore and evaluate different creative ideas.
+Children learn the skills of drawing, painting, printing, collage, textiles, 3D work and digital art.
+They are given the opportunity to explore and evaluate different creative ideas.

-All teachers plan sequences of lessons in Art and Design based on objectives specific to their year group and follow the scheme of work designed by Cornerstones in order to ensure the National Curriculum objectives are met.
-These learning objectives build on prior learning and develop art skills focusing on the six fundamental elements of Art and Design:
+Sequences of lessons are planned and taught in Art and Design based on objectives specific to year groups to ensure the National Curriculum objectives are met.
+These learning objectives build on prior learning and develop art skills focusing on the following of Art and Design:

-We also provide opportunities to describe and experiment with different textures and collage materials.
-Through junk modelling children have opportunities to think outside the box and to learn how to approach a problem, which is an important life skill.
-Junk modelling is so open-ended providing children with recycled materials such as toilet tubes, cardboard boxes, plastic water bottles and egg boxes.
-With the addition of some fixing materials such as Sellotape, glue or clay, children can transform the materials into whatever they choose and then paint or decorate them.
+We provide opportunities for children to experiment with different textures and collage materials.
+Through junk modelling, children have opportunities to think outside the box and learn how to approach a problem which is an important life skill.
+They use recycled materials such as toilet roll tubes, cardboard boxes, egg boxes and plastic water bottles.
+With the addition of some fixing material such as glue or sellotape, children can use their imagination and transform the materials into something special.

-We provide Art opportunities throughout the year which are linked to different themes including religious festivals and important dates such as Remembrance Day.
+At Altmore, we provide opportunities throughout the year linked to different themes including religious festivals and important dates such as Remembrance Day.